Orbitale/Compotes/README.md

 This is meant to be used locally, for **your local machine**, not online.
 That would be quite unfortunate to view all your bank operations in a row.

+# Contribute

+If you want to contribute, you can directly go to the [Roadmap](#roadmaptodo-list), there are TONS of things you can do.

+Some of them are really straightforward!

 # Install

 This is a PHP/Symfony project, so: